juliuslab/hackintosh_z490/README.md

 - Compare user config.plist with Sample.plist (OCConfig Compare 3,4,5)
 - Missing / Divorced / Deleted entries heard from Sample.plist in config.plist
 - Save the config, Boot from the stick
 - Copy the config from stick to your efi-partion
 - Restart your system

-# Update-Notes
-- Mount EFI, create backup, save on USB stick (MS-DOS(Fat32) MBR: Master Boot Record)
-- Download OpenCore Update (with Kext Updater)
-- Read the changelog - if necessary, download EFI Drivers (Kext Updater)
-- Update Kexts (Kext Updater)
-- OK, driver, kexts in the EFI folder of the USB stick
-- Compare user config.plist with Sample.plist (OCConfig Compare 3,4,5)
-- Missing / Divorced / Deleted entries heard from Sample.plist in config.plist
-- save the config, boot from the stick.
-- Copy the config from stick to your efi-partion
-- Restart your system